ngari/fastuts/README.md

 ### What is it?

-A fast way to display quick tutorials for your application or website
+A faster way to display quick tutorials for your application or website

   - It's tiny!
 Just 5KB;
   - Easy to customize;